the1lab/1lab/src/Cat/Internal/Instances/Discrete.lagda.md

 ```
 -->

-# Discrete Internal Categories
+# Discrete internal categories

-Every object $I : \cC$ induces an internal category of $\cC$, where the
+Every object $I : \cC$ induces a category internal to $\cC$, where the
-objects and morphisms are both taken to be $I$, and the source and
+object-of-objects and object-of-morphisms are both taken to be $I$, and
-target maps are the identity morphism.
-The identity morphism simply
+the source/target maps are identities.
+The identity-assigning morphism
-regards an object as a morphism, and composition takes the intermediate
+is also given by the identity map, and the composition operator returns
-object as the morphism.
+the intermediate map.

-Such internal categories are called *discrete internal categories*, and
+These internal categories are called **discrete internal categories**,
-play the same role as [discrete categories] do in 1-category theory.
+and play the same role as [discrete categories] do in 1-category theory.

 [discrete categories]: Cat.Instances.Discrete.html